Hungry? Here Are 4 Healthy Snacks So Yummy You'll Forget They're Good for You

 Pinch of Himalayan sea salt

-Place the macadamia nuts and lemon verbena leaves or tea bags into a medium bowl.
-Pour enough of the hot filtered water to cover and allow to soak for 2 hours.
+Place the macadamia nuts and lemon verbena leaves or tea bags in a medium bowl.
+Pour enough of the hot, filtered water over them to cover, then allow them to soak for two hours.
 Remove the lemon verbena from the bowl and drain the macadamia nuts through a colander.

-Place all the ingredients into a food processor and blend until a smooth dough forms.
+Place all the ingredients into a food processor and blend until smooth dough forms.
 Stop and scrape down the sides as necessary.
 Remove from the food processor and place into a medium bowl.
-Leave to cool and then chill in the refrigerator for 1 hour.
+Leave to cool and then chill in the refrigerator for one hour.

 Once chilled, roll a walnut-size portion of the mixture in the palm of your hand.
-Place the ball into a plastic lock seal bag with the 2 extra tablespoons of desiccated coconut, and then roll the remaining mixture into balls.
-Place in the bag and then shake until the balls are coated with coconut.
-Store in the bag or an airtight container in the refrigerator for up to 2 weeks.
+Place the ball into a plastic lock seal bag with the two extra tablespoons of desiccated coconut, then shake it until the ball is coated with coconut.
+Roll the remaining mixture into balls and repeat the same steps.
+Store these for up to two weeks in a plastic lock seal bag or an airtight container.
+Be sure to always keep them cooled in the refrigerator.

 Cinnamon Yoghurt Bark With Strawberries